 To build and tone muscle, you need a combination of resistance training and cardiovascular exercise.
-Resistance training takes care of the development of lean muscle mass (or massive gains) and positively impacts the metabolism while cardio helps to keep the body and organs healthy/fit and can be used as a tool to increase the amount of calories burned to allow for the hard gained muscle to show through.
+Resistance training takes care of the development of lean muscle mass (or massive gains) and positively impacts the metabolism while cardio helps to keep the body and organs healthy/fit and can be used as a tool to increase the number of calories burned to allow for the hard gained muscle to show through.
 This duo is how you achieve your ideal body composition.

 What is fasted cardio?

 Fasted cardio is performing a cardiovascular exercise on an empty stomach, usually done first thing in the morning as this is the only time you have had an empty stomach for a number of hours.
 In terms of the exercise being done, it’s exactly the same as your normal cardiovascular routine but you’re doing it on an empty stomach.
 You may find it harder than your normal routine as you do not have the food in your system to provide you with the vital energy needed to complete the workout.

 Fasted cardio has become a method for improving one's physique because it forces the body to use fat instead of carbs for fuel.
 Yeah, that sounds great and it is but like everything else, there are pros and cons.
 Let’s discuss the pros and cons of fasted cardio.